bearwm/messaging/readme.md

 * Decouple large systems into small, reusable code blocks
 * Configuration using decorators
 * Configuration using fluent api
-* Support for custom cummunication protocols
+* Support for custom communication protocols
 * Support for custom decorators and interception

 ## Core concepts
 `@labs42/messaging` is a simple framework that helps build systems composed of small, independent, reusable and testable code blocks.
 Imagine that any code that is executed by the application is a response to some request.
 Be that request an event, or a command to change something, or a request to query some data, or a transaction, etc. they all cary only information about how to react to a specific request.
 We call this kind of requests `Message`.
 A `Message` is used only to transport information about how they should be handled.
-Messagess don't have behavior.
+Messages don't have behavior.
 For the application to be able to react to messages, we introduce another kind of actors - `Handler`.
 A `Handler` is capable to react to a *specific* message type.
 Putting it all together, we decompose the application into *messages* and *handlers*, that have a one-to-one relationship.